Stochastic Motion Planning as Gaussian Variational Inference: Theory and Algorithms: Abstract

 \section{Abstract}

-We consider the motion planning problem under uncertainty and address it using probabilistic inference.
-A collision-free motion plan with linear stochastic dynamics is modeled by a posterior distribution.
-Gaussian variational inference is an optimization over the path distributions to infer this posterior within the scope of Gaussian distributions.
-We propose Gaussian Variational Inference Motion Planner (GVI-MP) algorithm to solve this Gaussian inference, where a natural gradient paradigm is used to iteratively update the Gaussian distribution, and the factorized structure of the joint distribution is leveraged.
-We show that the direct optimization over the state distributions in GVI-MP is equivalent to solving a stochastic control that has a closed-form solution.
-Starting from this observation, we propose our second algorithm, Proximal Gradient Covariance Steering Motion Planner (PGCS-MP), to solve the same inference problem in its stochastic control form with terminal constraints.
-We use a proximal gradient paradigm to solve the linear stochastic control with nonlinear collision cost, where the nonlinear cost is iteratively approximated using quadratic functions and a closed-form solution can be obtained by solving a linear covariance steering at each iteration.
-We evaluate the effectiveness and the performance of the proposed approaches through extensive experiments on various robot models.
-The code for this paper can be found in \hongzhe{\url{https://github.com/hzyu17/VIMP}}.
+We present a novel formulation for motion planning under uncertainties based on variational inference, where the optimal motion plan is modeled as a posterior distribution.
+We propose a Gaussian variational inference-based framework, termed Gaussian Variational Inference Motion Planning (GVI-MP), to approximate this posterior by a Gaussian distribution over the trajectories.
+We show that the GVI-MP framework is dual to a special class of stochastic control problems and brings robustness into the decision-making in motion planning.
+We develop two algorithms to numerically solve this variational inference and the equivalent control formulations for motion planning.
+The first algorithm uses a natural gradient paradigm to iteratively update a Gaussian proposal distribution on the sparse motion planning factor graph.
+We propose a second algorithm, the Proximal Covariance Steering Motion Planner (PCS-MP), to solve the same inference problem in its stochastic control form with an additional terminal constraint.
+We leverage a proximal gradient paradigm where, at each iteration, we quadratically approximate nonlinear state costs and solve a linear covariance steering problem in closed form.
+The efficacy of the proposed algorithms is demonstrated through extensive experiments on various robot models.
+An implementation is provided in \url{https://github.com/hzyu17/VIMP}.